Skip to Content

 What Types of Cancer Are Caused by Asbestos?

-Asbestos can cause many types of cancer.
+Asbestos exposure can cause many types of cancer.
 The National Cancer Institute (NCI) has definitively linked asbestos exposure to mesothelioma, lung cancer, ovarian cancer and laryngeal cancer.

 Mesothelioma